 Many people had reservations and didn’t trust 7000 trees would be planted in the city.
 Other people termed the project as a parking lot destroyer, but as the project gained momentum and received support from different fractions, the perceptions of the public adjusted.

-Much of the oppositions that faced Beuys and his reforestation project came from the political front from the then conservative state government that was majorly dominated by the Christian Democrats.
-However, the mayor of Kassel at the time was a staunch supporter of the project and Joseph Beuys.
+Much of the opposition that faced Beuys and his reforestation project came from the political front from the then conservative state government that was majorly dominated by the Christian Democrats.
+However, the mayor of Kassel was a staunch supporter of the project and Joseph Beuys.

 Beuys was not your ordinary artist.
 He did not create artworks to entertain and amuse the audience.
-Instead, he wanted to propagate an awakening message from the customary, something that stretches beyond the instant gratification.
+Instead, he wanted to propagate an awakening message from the customary, which stretches beyond instant gratification.
 Beuys explored a variety of mediums to convey his messages, but nature was his standout theme.

 7000 oaks communicated the need for human beings to change their perceptions of their environment and nature.
-By using basalt column stones and oak trees, Joseph Beuys brought to the attention of the continually evolving relationship between the stone and the tree.
+By using basalt column stones and oak trees, Joseph Beuys brought attention to the continually evolving relationship between the stone and the tree.
 This was to emphasize that the community should also be open to change and engagement with one another.

 The role of oak trees

 Why did Joseph Beuys choose the oaks of all trees?
 In his 1982 conversation with Richard Demarco, he said: